 A sedentary lifestyle with little to no exercise can negatively affect heart health.
 It also increases the risk of obesity, high blood pressure and bad cholesterol levels.

-High blood sugar levels also cause damage to blood vessels and the nerves which control the heart.
+Chronic high blood sugar damages blood vessels and accelerates atherosclerosis, significantly increasing the risk of coronary artery disease, heart attack, and stroke.
 People who have diabetes, especially Type 2 diabetes, have a higher risk of contracting heart disease.

 Excessive smoking habits and higher alcohol intake also lead to an increased risk of heart disease.
 By curbing such habits, one can improve their heart health.